-Income tax expense decreased primarily due to the recognition of income taxes related to our completed Idaho and Washington general rate cases in late 2021 which allowed for flow through treatment for certain tax items.
+Income tax expense increased primarily due to the timing of recognition of income taxes in 2021 related to a change in tax methodology due to our completed Idaho and Washington general rate cases which allowed for flow through treatment for certain tax items.
+See "Note 7 of the Notes to Condensed Consolidated Financial Statements" for further details and a reconciliation of our effective tax rate.